 Economic challenges and an increasingly technologized world have had a significant impact on the pharmacy industry.
 For example, many pharmacies in rural areas have closed because their sales numbers could not support the salary of a licensed pharmacist.
-Reportedly, more than 900 rural pharmacies nationwide have closed in the last six years, leading to nearly 6,000 lost jobs and 4.8 million underserved residents.
+According to information submitted in May 2013 by the Michigan Pharmacists Association, more than 900 rural pharmacies nationwide had closed in the last six years, leading to nearly 6,000 lost jobs and 4.8 million underserved residents.

 The adoption of new technologies and other business practices can return struggling pharmacies to profitability, create jobs, and help ensure that all populations have access to pharmacy services.
 In some cases, though, existing administrative rules limit a pharmacy's options to function more efficiently.
-For instance, it has been proposed that a pharmacist could effectively supervise several pharmacies via the internet, thereby enabling the operation of facilities in rural locations where operational costs currently render pharmacy service impractical.
+For instance, it has been proposed that a pharmacist could effectively supervise several pharmacies via the internet, thereby enabling facilities to operate in rural locations where operational costs currently render pharmacy service impractical.
 Under a current rule, however, a pharmacist may oversee only one pharmacy at a time.

-The pilot programs under the bill would provide opportunities for pharmacists to try innovative ideas and emerging technologies on a small scale under controlled conditions, with oversight from LARA to ensure that protections for and consumer health safety maintained.
+The pilot programs under the bill would provide opportunities for pharmacists to try out innovative ideas and emerging technologies on a small scale under controlled conditions, with oversight from LARA to ensure that protections for consumer health and safety were maintained.
 The experience gained from the approved projects could be useful in identifying any regulatory or statutory changes that might improve access to and quality of pharmacy services.